Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

             - You can scale up to 100TB storage
     - **Deploying an SQL server on Azure VM**
         - Search SQL server in main resources
-            - Under publisher, choose `Microsoft`
+            - Under `publisher`, choose `Microsoft`
-            - You can select SQL server 2019 on Windows server 2019 ( the latest version)
+            - You can select `SQL server 2019 on Windows server 2019` ( the latest version) - This will automatically create the VM and install SQL server init
+            - Select the standard version from the drop down